GSamuel/gsamuel.github.io/_posts/2020-08-12-follow-the-recipe.md

 ---

 ## You like turtles?
-Today is your best friends birthday.
-Your friend is in love with turtles, so you decided to give one as a present.
+Today is your best friends birthday and she asked you to buy a turtle as a present.
 The problem is you have never seen a real turtle before.
 The only thing you know about turtles is that they can swim, have four legs and are reptiles.
-As you walk into the shop you see a lot of different species of animals.
-You decide to write a simple program to determine whether an animal is a turtle.
+As you walk into the petstore you see a lot of different species of animals.
+You decide to write a simple program to determine whether an animal is a turtle or not.

-The code that you come up with looks like this:
+The program you write looks something like this:

 {% highlight kotlin %}
 fun isTurtle() {